LibertyDSNP/near-identity-test/modified-linkdrop/README.md

-#Modified LinkDrop contract (Allows creation of top level account)
+# Modified LinkDrop contract (Allows creation of top level accounts)

 LinkDrop contract allows any user to create a link that their friends can use to claim tokens even if they don't have an account yet.